Note: this is a work in progress. I’ll update it as I find more information.

 Bucks County, PA

-- On January 14, 1791, at Neshaminy Presbyterian Church (south of Doylestown, Bucks County, in Hartsville, PA), Susanna Hendricks of Moreland, Montomery County, PA married John Hubbs.
+On January 14, 1791, at Neshaminy Presbyterian Church (south of Doylestown, Bucks County, in Hartsville, PA), Susanna Hendricks of Moreland, Montgomery County, PA married John Hubbs.
 Is this the widow of Nicholas?
 Or one of the Towamencin, Montgomery County Hendricks?

 Chester and Lancaster Counties, PA – This is the line of Albertus Hendricks, who was born 1641 in Leiden, Zuid-Holland, Netherlands.
 He was an indentured servant who originally came to Philadelphia/Delaware, and after his indentured time was up, moved to Chester County, PA.
 Many of these early Hendricks were Quaker in the beginning, less so after the 1740s.
 Some moved to the eastern side of the Susquehanna River to what is now Lancaster County, PA.